Free Downloads by Michael Clay Thompson

 - Taking Notes without Note Cards or Bibliography Cards

-When should you introduce Grammar? and Writing?
-Here is the overview of when and how to introduce the various elements of the curriculum.
-Valuable advice from Michael Clay Thompson for teachers and homeschooling parents.
-A series of pdf slideshows showing how the program should be developed for your students or your child.
+When should you introduce grammar?
+What about writing?
+Michael Clay Thompson offers an overview of when and how to introduce the various elements of the curriculum, with valuable advice for teachershomeschooling parents.
+These PDFs show how the program should be developed for your studentsyour child.

-Just as a composer consciously places each separate note of a symphony on musical staff, so a poet consciously controls each separate vowel and consonant sound, organizing them within the structure of rhythm.
+Just as a composer consciously places each note of a symphony on a musical staff, a poet consciously controls each separate vowel and consonant sound, organizing them within the structure of rhythm.

 Learn more about poetics in the Poetic Series by Michael Clay Thompson.